anomalocarid/ECLI/README.md

 * `time`, 4 bytes.
 The earliest time (in frames) the instruction will execute.
 * `id`, 2 bytes.
 The identifier/opcode of the instruction.
 See [this list](https://priw8.github.io/#s=modding/ins).
 * `size`, 2 bytes.
 Total size of the instruction including parameters.
 * `param_mask`, 2 bytes.
-Not sure on this yet, seems to be related to the types of paramaeters.
+Mask for parameters indicating whether they are immediate or variable references.
 * `rank_mask`, 1 byte.
 Bitmask of difficulties to execute the instruction on. `1111LHNE`
 * `param_count`, 1 byte.
 Number of parameters of the instruction.
 * `zero`, 4 bytes.
 From TH13 on, is used for something I don't understand yet.